Experimental evidence of Tc enhancement above 50 K and diode and paramagnetic-Meissner effects, in Nickelate films on highly reduced $SrTiO_3$: Experimental

 \section{Experimental}

 All our Nickelate films were prepared by pulsed laser deposition (PLD) on optically polished Ti-terminated (100) STO wafers of 10$\times$10 mm$^2$ area, using a ceramic target of Nd$_{0.8}$Sr$_{0.2}$NiO$_3$ (NSNO).
-In our previous work on NSNO in 2021 \cite{Koren21} we used the third harmonic of a Nd-YAG laser with 355 nm wavelength to deposit the films.
-This did not yield a dominant perovskite phase of the Nickelate films, as the (001) peak of these films was absent or too weak to be seen.
-We stress that this was not due to limited resolution of our XRD measurements, since in similar manganite films of $Nd_{2/3}Sr_{1/3}MnO_3$, $all$ (00n) peaks were clearly resolved, including the odd-n ones.
-In the present study, we used the fourth-harmonic of the Nd-YAG laser with 266 nm wavelength and this yielded the desired perovskite 113 phase with all the (00n) peaks as depicted in Fig. 1 (a)-(c).
-Apparently, the deeper UV wavelength is necessary for obtaining the perovskite phase in the Nickelates.
-This is in contrast to $YBa_2Cu_3O_{7-\delta}$ (YBCO) where all the Nd-YAG harmonics yielded a stable perovskite phase \cite{Koren89}.
-Films of 10, 20, 30 and 80 nm thickness were prepared, at 780$^0$C heater block temperature ($\sim$600$^0$C wafer temperature) and 100 mTorr O$_2$ flow.
+In our previous work on NSNO in 2021 \cite{Koren21} we used the third-harmonic of a Nd-YAG laser with 355 nm wavelength to deposit the films.
+This did not yield a dominant perovskite phase of the Nickelate films, as the (001) XRD peak of these films was absent or too weak to be seen.
+We stress that this was not due to limited resolution of our XRD measurements, since in similar manganite films of Nd$_{2/3}$Sr$_{1/3}$MnO$_3$, $all$ (00$n$) peaks were clearly resolved, including the odd-n ones.
+In the present study, we used the fourth-harmonic of the Nd-YAG laser with 266 nm wavelength and this yielded the desired perovskite 113 phase with all the (00$n$) peaks as depicted in Fig. 1 (a)-(c).
+We point out that these film peaks are shifted slightly to the right compared to the expected 113 peak positions (the vertical blue bars), indicating a smaller c-axis lattice constant, as expected due to tensile strain with the STO substrate (a=0.3905 nm) which leads to shrinking of the c-axis.
+Going back to the PLD process, apparently, the deeper UV wavelength is necessary for obtaining the perovskite phase in the Nickelates.
+This is in contrast to YBCO where all the Nd-YAG harmonics yielded a stable perovskite phase \cite{Koren89}.
+Films of 10, 20, 30 and 80 nm thickness were prepared, at $780\,^\circ\mathrm{C}$ heater block temperature ($\sim600\,^\circ\mathrm{C}$ wafer temperature) and 100 mTorr O$_2$ flow.
 The 266 nm laser operated at 3.3 Hz and was focused to 1.5-2.5 J/cm$^2$ on the target.
-After deposition, 10 Torr of oxygen was added and the sample was cooled to room temperature with a dwell of 1 hour at 450$^0$C. \\
+After deposition, 10 Torr of oxygen was added and the sample was cooled to room temperature with a dwell of 1 hour at $450\,^\circ\mathrm{C}$. \\